-These agreements can include reduced tariff rate arrangements for certain products.
-These are administered via quotas.
-Exporters can get reduced import taxes on a certain volume of goods into a particular country.
+International trade agreements may include tariff rate quotas that reduce tariff rate arrangements for certain products at specific volumes.
+Exporters can get reduced import taxes on eligible goods where a tariff rate quota exists.
 This can save money for Australian businesses.

-Quotas can be administered by an authority in either the importing or exporting country.
+Quotas can be administered by the competent authority in either the importing or exporting country.

 What we do

-We manage 45 quotas.
-The way we issue a quota certificate depends on the product and its destination.
+We manage Australia’s 63 export quotas.
+How we issue a quota certificate depends on the product and its destination.

 How to apply